|Nutrition Facts (per serving)|

-Like most Thai stir-fries, this personal favorite cooks up really quickly once you have all the ingredients ready.
-Thai lime leaves (also known as kaffir or makrut lime leaves) are an essential part of this stir-fry, so don't skimp on them.
+Like most Thai stir-fries, this personal favorite cooks up quickly once you have all the ingredients ready.
+Thai lime leaves (also known as makrut lime leaves) are an essential part of this stir-fry, so don't skimp on them.
 You can buy lime leaves at most Asian grocery stores—look for them in frozen packets.
 Serve this stir-fry with jasmine rice or coconut rice.

 - For the Sauce: